Photos and Story by Sydney Walsh

 The ice rink is the only place Kelley goes outside of her home to socialize during the pandemic.
 The pandemic has also prevented her from visiting her family in Quebec City, Canada.
 Ice skating reminds her of home, where people grew up knowing how to skate among various winter sports.

 “Growing up I hated the cold.”
 Kelley said.
 “I always joked about moving to Florida.
 But somehow I made it happen.”
-In 1994, Kelley moved to Florida and worked at the Canada part of Disney’s Epcot in Orlando, Fla.
+In 1994, Kelley moved to Florida and worked at the Canada area of Disney’s Epcot in Orlando, Fla.

 Now Kelley reminisces on her first twenty-seven years in Canada.
 “Looking back, there’s a lot of things I wish I had started twenty, thirty years ago.”